Dr. Patricia Allen, food systems & society chair, will be a keynote speaker at the Closing the Hunger Gap conference in Tucson in September 2013.

-The MS in Food Systems & Society, launching fall term 2013, is an innovative degree program that delves deeply into ideas and practices for improving health, equity and sustainability in our food systems.
+The MS in Food Systems & Society is an innovative degree program that delves deeply into ideas and practices for improving health, equity and sustainability in our food systems.

-Whether you're a mid-career professional or just finishing your bachelor's degree, you're an ideal student for this degree program if you:
+Whether you're a mid-career professional or a recent graduate, you are an ideal student for this degree program if you:

 - Are interested in food systems and motivated to improve them